 I know my limits.
 I know what I’m capable of.
 I know how to squeeze a million tasks into one day and I know how to survive on two hours of sleep a night.
 I know hope to prioritise in my life and I know how to love unconditionally.

 As a health and wellness coach, Saskia V is the owner of Whole Again Health, a holistic business that offers health and wellness consulting, nutritional advice, personal training and sports massage therapy.
 She is an expert in the field of health and wellness, and can speak confidently on any topics relating to this area.
-Saskia has been nominated for two MTN Radio Awards and is currently the weekday lunchtime presenter on Mix93.8fm.
+Saskia has also been nominated for two MTN Radio Awards.